-Six of Philly’s Best Writers on How the Past Year Changed the City — and Us All
+Six of Philly’s Best Writers on How the Pandemic Changed the City — and Us All

-After a long, unprecedented year, Philadelphia is still standing.
-We asked these powerful voices to reflect on how their favorite places in the city evolved and endured.
+We asked some of the city's most insightful voices to reflect on how their favorite places in the city evolved and endured.

 After a long, strange, difficult, challenging, revolutionary year, Philadelphia is still standing.